eldoy/mongocore/README.md

     default: 60
     read: dev
     write: user
-    # Add tags for keys for use with attributes and to_json
+    # Add tags for keys for use with attributes
     tags:
     - badge